Pierzchała coat of arms

 Pierzchała (Roch) is a Polish coat of arms.
 It was used by several szlachta families in the times of the Kingdom of Poland and the Polish–Lithuanian Commonwealth.

 History

 One of the oldest Polish coats of arms.
-According to the most heraldists the proper name of it is "Pierzchała" (Pirzchała), recorded in 1409.
-The word "Roch" means in Polish the heraldic emblem: the rook, it has been later also used as the name (recorded in 1422).
+According to most heraldists, the proper name of it is "Pierzchała" (Pirzchała), recorded in 1409.
+The word "Roch" is Polish for the heraldic emblem: the rook, it was later used as the name (recorded in 1422).

 Blazon

 Notable bearers

 Notable bearers of this coat of arms include: